emweb/winstng/README-winst.txt

 winstng installs wrapper scripts to run the examples:

-* Windows: installed in 'bin'
+* Windows: installed in 'prefix\bin'

-* Unix: installed in 'lib/Wt/examples/<example subdir>
+* Unix: installed in 'prefix/lib/Wt/examples/<example subdir>

 Wrapper scripts have the same name as the example but need no parameters (you can still pass parameters, if you want to).
 Examples are started in port 8080.